calbergs/spotify-api/README.md

   dbt docs serve --port 8001
   ```

-### Set up Slack notifications for any Airflow task failures
+### Enable Slack notifications for any Airflow task failures

 - Create a channel in your workspace where the alerts will be sent
 - Go to api.slack.com/apps and click on "Create New App" then click on "From scratch"